 A full-time pre-doctoral APA-approved clinical internship is required as part of the training for the Ph.D. in Clinical Psychology.
 Students generally apply for the internship during the 5th or 6th year of training, depending upon the student's specific educational program.
 It is our policy that students are eligible to apply for internship only after they have passed all parts of the qualifying examination (i.e., the review paper and the dissertation proposal.)
-As noted above, students are required to submit all parts by the last day of classes of the first semester of the 4th year (for 2016-2017 entering cohort: December 6, 2019).
+As noted above, students are required to submit all parts by the last day of classes of the first semester (last day of classes - NOT end of finals week) of the 4th year.
 If the student fails either part of the qualifying exam, they must resubmit and pass prior to submitting internship applications.